1. Where is Reserva Mundo Verde and how do I get there?

 7. What amenities are accessible from Reserva Mundo Verde?

-The town of Las Tolas has an internet cafe, and cellphone services from the companies Movistar and Claro.
+The town of Las Tolas has an internet cafe, and cellphone services from the company Claro.
 Given its location high up in the cloud forest however, internet and phone connections can be patchy and slow.
-Some families in town have conventional telephone land lines.
 There is a bar and a general store which has most basic supplies.

-Las Tolas has a health center staffed by a nurse, but for emergencies the nearest hospital is in Nanegalito, only 20km away from Las Tolas.
+Las Tolas has a health center staffed by a nurse, but for emergencies the nearest hospital is in Nanegalito, only 20km/12.4 miles away from Las Tolas.
 Emergency vehicles can quickly access Las Tolas and the town has an emergency police radio.

 8. Should I take out travel insurance before volunteering at Reserva Mundo Verde?